Image Image Image Image Image

 Capoeira

-Beatrice Allegranti is a Professora of Capoeira having trained with Mestre Poncianinho at Mojuba Capoeira for twenty years.
-Beatrice has also embodied a rich legacy of capoeira teaching Brazil and the U.S. with Mestre Zé Antonio, Barracão (Brazil), Mestre Jao Grande (New York), Mestre Roxinho, Project Bantu (Brazil).
+I am a Professora of Capoeira having trained with Mestre Poncianinho at Mojuba Capoeira for twenty years.
+I have embodied a rich legacy of capoeira teaching Brazil and the U.S. with Mestre Zé Antonio, Barracão (Brazil), Mestre Jao Grande (New York), Mestre Roxinho, Project Bantu (Brazil).

-Beatrice has taught capoeira classes and workshops in London at The Place, Siobhan Davies Dance Studios and Dance Attic Studios.
-Visit CPD pages for updates.
+I have taught capoeira classes and workshops in London at The Place, Siobhan Davies Dance Studios and Dance Attic Studios.

 Capoeira Research and Publications